tomw42/vimrc/README.md

 ============

-This is just to share my vim settings and bundles I'm currently using on my jurney of a progressing vimification.
+This is just to share my vim settings and bundles I'm currently using on my journey of a progressing vimification.
-The stack of vim plugins is mainly targeted at web development with Coffescript, Jade, Stylus and using Brunch as a build system.
+The stack of vim plugins is mainly targeted at web development with Angularjs, Coffescript, Jade, Stylus and using Brunch as a build system.

 .vimrc
 ------